-Utilization is a fairly straightforward metric to calculate it – but there is a lot of conflicting information in the industry.
+Utilization rate is a fairly straightforward metric to calculate – but there is a lot of conflicting information in the industry about utilization rate.

 Much of that confusion comes from people not being clear on why they’re tracking utilization, and how it’s going to be used.

-At Parakeetom, we believe the primary purpose of this metric is to track how much time your team is spending earning revenue.
+At Parakeeto, we believe the primary purpose of this metric is to track how much time your team is spending earning revenue.
 (As a percentage of their total available time.)

-We don’t like using utilization to track “how hard they’re working” or to measure time tracking compliance.
+We don’t like using this metric to track “how hard they’re working” or to measure time tracking compliance.
 We feel it’s not the best way to measure those things.

 For that reason, we consider any time spent working for clients regardless of how you are billing them.
-And we want to consider time spent on internal project, or paid time off as “Non-billable” time.
+And we want to consider time spent on internal projects, or paid time off as “Non-delivery” time.

-This formula requires us to know two things for a given period of time:
+This capacity utilization rate formula requires us to know two things for a given period of time:

 - Gross Capacity